 Notes

-- Store this blueberry freezer jam in an airtight container in the fridge for up to seven days or in the freezer for up to six months.
+- Store the jam in an airtight container in the fridge for up to seven days or in the freezer for up to three months.

 - You can substitute any type of berries or chopped fruit in this recipe.